Chennai Egmore–Velankanni Link Express: Traction

-Both trains are hauled by a Royapuram Loco Shed-based WAP-7 electric locomotive from [Chennai to Viluppuram.
-From Viluppuram, train is hauled by a Golden Rock Loco Shed-based WDM-3A diesel locomotive uptil Karaikal and vice versa.
+Both trains were hauled by a Royapuram Loco Shed-based WAP-7 electric locomotive from [Chennai to Viluppuram.
+From Viluppuram, train was hauled by a Golden Rock Loco Shed-based WDM-3A diesel locomotive uptil Karaikal and vice versa.

 Rake sharing

-The train shares its rake with 16187/16188 Tea Garden Express and 56385/56386 Ernakulam–Kottayam Passenger.
-The train is detached from Chennai Egmore–Karaikal Kamban Express at Nagappattinam and runs as Chennai Egmore–Velankanni Link Express.
+The train shared its rake with 16187/16188 Tea Garden Express and 56385/56390 Ernakulam–Kottayam Passenger.
+The train was detached from Chennai Egmore–Karaikal Kamban Express at Nagappattinam and runs as Chennai Egmore–Velankanni Link Express.

 Direction reversal

 The train reverses its direction twice: